daveloui/curriculum_learner_LTS/README.md

    The flags and descriptions are provided in `open_pkl_files_Batch_data.py`.
 When you run this script, a line will print out saying "The plots are found in <subdirectory>".

 Case II: You are working locally.
-# TODO: how to set up conda environment?
 1. To install dependencies locally, I prefer to create an anaconda environment, and then install dependencies one by one.
 2. Instead of using sbatch to submit a job, you can directly run `main.py`:
 <pre><code> python main.py --learn </code></pre>